Victorian literature: Prose fiction

-Anne, Charlotte, and Emily Brontë produced notable works of the period, although these were not immediately appreciated by Victorian critics.
+The three Brontë sisters, Charlotte, Emily, and Anne Brontë, produced notable works of the period, although these were not immediately appreciated by Victorian critics.
+Jane Eyre (1847), by Charlotte Brontë, is a major Victorian novel with Gothic themes inspired by the previous generation of gothic writers.
+Her novel features many similar characteristics of Ann Radcliffe's The Mysteries of Udolpho (1794) including gloomy, isolated mansions and supernatural elements.
+Alongside Jane Austen's Pride and Prejudice (1813), it is considered one of the greatest novels in the English language.
 Wuthering Heights (1847), Emily's only work, is an example of Gothic Romanticism from a woman's point of view, which examines class, myth, and gender.
-Jane Eyre (1847), by her sister Charlotte, is another major 19th-century novel that has gothic themes.
-Anne's second novel The Tenant of Wildfell Hall (1848), written in a realistic rather than romantic style, is mainly considered to be the first sustained feminist novel.
+Anne's second novel, The Tenant of Wildfell Hall (1848), written in a realistic rather than romantic style, is mainly considered to be the first sustained feminist novel.

+Elizabeth Gaskell produced notable works during this period, including Mary Barton (1848), Cranford (1851–1853), North and South (1854–1855), and Wives and Daughters (1864–1866).

-Later in this period George Eliot (Mary Ann Evans), published The Mill on the Floss in 1860, and in 1872 her most famous work Middlemarch.
+George Eliot (Mary Ann Evans) also produced major works during this period, most notably Adam Bede (1859), The Mill on the Floss (1860), Silas Marner (1861), Middlemarch (1871–1872), and Daniel Deronda (1876).
 Like the Brontës she published under a masculine pseudonym.

-Novelist Thomas Hardy wrote in the later decades of the Victorian era.
-His most notable works include Under the Greenwood Tree (1872), Far from the Madding Crowd (1874), The Mayor of Casterbridge (1886), Tess of the d'Urbervilles (1891), and Jude the Obscure (1895).
+Later in this period, Thomas Hardy's best-known novels are Far from the Madding Crowd (1874), The Mayor of Casterbridge (1886), Tess of the d'Urbervilles (1891), and Jude the Obscure (1895).
 Renowned for his cynical yet idyllic portrayal of pastoral life in the English countryside, Hardy's work pushed back against widespread urbanization that came to symbolize the Victorian age.

-Other significant novelists of this era were Elizabeth Gaskell (1810–1865), Anthony Trollope (1815–1882), George Meredith (1828–1909), and George Gissing (1857–1903).
+Other significant novelists of this era were Anthony Trollope (1815–1882), Wilkie Collins (1824–1889), George Meredith (1828–1909), and George Gissing (1857–1903).